Venus and the Razorblades

+In February 1977, the Runaways opted to record two of Venus and the Razorblades' songs, "Alright You Guys" and "I Wanna Be Where the Boys Are."
+Both songs ended up on the Runaways LP Live in Japan (1977).
+Cherie Currie recorded "Young and Wild" for her LP Beauty's Only Skin Deep (1977) and Van Halen recorded a demo of "Young and Wild" with producer Ted Templeman.
+The band also worked with Bomp Records on the release of a single entitled "Punk-a-Rama," whose B-side contained an excerpt of a press conference featuring the band, Fowley and Rodney Bingenheimer.

+Island Records expressed interest in the band and brought the band into the studio to record, but opted not to release the final album upon its completion.
+Bob Ezrin was then brought in to produce for the band, and the group was accepted by Atlantic Records, but no final product was released.

-The band put out a novelty single called "Punk-A-Rama" on the independent label Bomp!
-Records to capitalize on the popularity of the punk rock genre, but then broke up.
-A compilation album called Songs from the Sunshine Jungle was released in 1978 on Visa Records; it is extremely rare today.
-After Venus and the Razorblades disbanded, Fowley tried to make Dyan Diamond into a star, and got a deal for her with MCA Records; her 1978 album, In the Dark was a commercial failure.
+Inner tensions led to the group disbanding in 1977.
+A posthumous compilation album entitled Songs from the Sunshine Jungle was released in July 1978 on Visa Records.

+After Venus and the Razorblades disbanded, Fowley tried to make Dyan Diamond a star and got a deal for her with MCA Records; her 1978 album, In the Dark was a commercial failure.
 Roni Lee collaborated and performed with Randy California and Ed Cassidy of Spirit, as well as Mars Bonfire and Jerry Edmonton of Steppenwolf, in 1977-78.
 In 2004 a follow-up album release on CD, "More Songs From The Sunshine Jungle" was issued on Charlatan Records.
 In 2013, Lee was granted an endorsement with Paul Reed Smith guitars for her distinctive style of playing as well as her place in punk rock's early history.
 Lee released the album Heros of Sunset Blvd. in 2016.

+The Woman's International Music Network, founded by Laura B. Whitmore, gives credit to Venus and the Razorblades, as well as the Runaways, for performing in a genre that was dominated mostly by men.